 The team’s know-how enables it to offer highly advanced expertise in the field of studies on Small Molecules (derived from different matrices such as biological fluids, supernatants and plant matrices), biomolecules such as proteins and antibodies, and proteomic and metabolomic analysis applicable to different research fields.

-The optimisation and fine-tuning of highly customisable workflows by means of mass spectrometry has led to the activation of numerous collaborations to support internal and external research projects and third-party services, attracting not only Tuscan but also national and international bodies and universities.
+The optimisation and fine-tuning of highly customisable workflows by means of mass spectrometry has led to the activation of numerous collaborations to support internal and external research projects and third-party services following the Quality Policy, attracting not only Tuscan but also national and international bodies and universities.

 The implementation of specific bioinformatic analysis approaches adaptable to different scientific needs completes MSU’s analytical capacity.